American and British Christmas Movies

 I’m guilty as charged when it comes to choosing them for holiday entertainment.
 Why?
 They are mindless and good spirited.
 Plus, as a person with media industry experience (how I met MR Sunny at NBC News London Bureau is on my About Me page) it cracks me up that this formulaic narrative with scripts predictable down to the minute has seized such an accessible demographic.
 Their marketing strategy at Hallmark is pure genius.

-However, I do think you can use Amazon Prime to watch a lot of the Hallmark Christmas movies.
+However, I do think you can use Amazon Prime to watch a lot of the older Hallmark Christmas movies.
 Have any of you tried it?
 My plan is just to binge them when I am in Florida in December- and then again for their ‘Christmas in July’ run.

 At least it’s safe to say I don’t have to worry about any internet spoilers.
 They’re all the same!